Unsolved Mysteries: CBS (1997–1999)

 The ratings for Unsolved Mysteries had been steadily declining ever since it was moved from its original Wednesday evening timeslot to Friday evenings in the fall of 1994.
 At the end of the 1996–97 season, it was canceled by NBC.
 Upon the cancelation from NBC, CBS picked up the series for a tenth season.
-The first episode aired in November of 1997 as an Unsolved Mysteries special.
+The first episode aired in November 1997 as an Unsolved Mysteries special.
 When CBS canceled its Block Party line-up in the spring of 1998, the network moved the show to its Friday 9:00 pm timeslot.
 During the show's run on CBS, the series was limited to only six-episode seasons, and was airing only on a sporadic schedule.
 Reruns aired during the summer of 1998 with heavy promotion of the return of the NFL on CBS with the upcoming 1998 NFL season.
 When the series returned for its abbreviated 11th season in the spring of 1999, Stack was joined by actress Virginia Madsen for hosting duties in an attempt to boost its female audience.
-But the effort failed, and CBS canceled the show soon afterwards.
+The effort failed, and CBS canceled the show soon afterwards.
 Later cable reruns of segments originally narrated by Madsen were re-dubbed with Stack's voice.

 Lifetime (2001–2002)

 Lifetime Television, which had been airing re-runs of the NBC episodes since the early 1990s, had ordered a two-season run of new episodes which began airing in 2001.
 Consisting of a mixture of new and old cases, these episodes were produced between 2001 and 2002, and usually aired on weekdays between 11 a.m. and 3 p.m.
 The program ceased producing new episodes when Stack was diagnosed with prostate cancer in late 2002.
 He died of heart failure in May 2003.

 After Stack's death, old episodes continued to run in syndication on several television networks in the U.S., Canada, and Australia.
 During some shows, callers gave tips to the telecenter.
-When the show was in active production, the Toll Free number was displayed on the bottom of the screen below the title logo at the end of each segment.
+When the show was in active production, a toll-free number was displayed on the bottom of the screen below the title logo at the end of each segment.
 When the show left active production following Stack's death and went into reruns, the number was removed and replaced with a P.O. box address.